Listen to this post, or download the audio file.

 There are two different versions of HARP.
 The Fannie Mae version is called DU Refi Plus.
 The Freddie Mac version is called the Relief Refinance.
 These two programs are essentially the same for most borrowers.
 The loan program homeowners use depends on who currently owns their mortgage.

-A source inside FHFA has confirmed that a new HARP program will open up to homeowners starting October 1, 2017.
+FHFA has confirmed that a new HARP-like program will open up to homeowners starting January 1, 2019.
 The new program eliminates the requirement that the loan must have been opened on or before May 31, 2009.
+Instead, the loan note date must be on or after October 1, 2017.

 Guidelines for the new program, according to FHFA sources, are as follows.